Ryhon0/sam/README.md

 Contact
 =======

-If you have questions don' t hesitate to ask me.
-If you discovered some new knowledge about the code please mail me.

-Sebastian Macke
-Email: sebastian@macke.de
+If you want more in the fork, feel free to email me at sc39isadeveloper@gmail.com